 Block 3 is also located along the Eocene-Oligocene (Domeyko) porphyry copper belt of northern Chile, to the south of the giant La Escondida porphyry copper mining district.
-Geological mapping at the project that is mostly characterised by post-mineral gravel-filled pampas was completed and has identified evidence within the limited available outcrops of hydrothermal alteration with characteristics of porphyry copper systems.
-A third-party project area in the centre of Block 3 was subject to significant historic drill testing, but the historic results are not available to Pampa.
-Geophysical surveying comprising magnetics surveying is currently underway.
-See news releases dated March 9; March 23; June 9; July 5; and August 3, 2021 for further information.
+Geological mapping was completed at the project that is mostly characterised by post-mineral gravel-filled pampas, and has identified evidence of hydrothermal alteration with characteristics of porphyry copper systems within the limited available outcrops.
+A third-party project area in the centre of Block 3 was subject to significant historic drill testing.
+Geophysical surveying comprising drone-flown magnetics surveying has been completed with the identification of a series of magnetic features of potential interest for association with porphyry systems.
+See news releases dated March 9; March 23; June 9; July 5; August 3, and November 2, 2021 for further information.